Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

 - Passport Validity: The passport must be valid for at least one year and must not be damaged or invalid.

-Due to the strict and often unforgiving nature of consular document checks—especially regarding health insurance and proof of regular income—expert review of documentation is essential to minimize risk.
+Due to the strict and often unforgiving nature of consular document checks, especially for health insurance and proof of regular income, expert document review is essential..
 To avoid the common pitfalls that lead to NLV denial, securing professional assistance with document preparation is the most prudent step.

 Specialized Residency and Work Visas